-- 1. Select the synchronization project view on the start page. - 2.
-Select the synchronization project you want to load by double-clicking on it. - 3.
-If the connection data is encrypted, enter the values required to establish the system connection and click OK. - 4.
-Click Edit.... - 5.
+- 3. If the connection data is encrypted, enter the values required to establish the system connection and click OK. - 4.
+Click Edit.... - If the synchronization project was already opened by another user, the button is disabled. - 5.
 Edit the display name and the synchronization project description. - 6.
 Click OK.

-• Working with an encrypted database on page 32
+Working with an encrypted database on page 32